List of members of the Senate of the Netherlands for Party for the Animals

 This is a list of all members of the Senate of the Netherlands for Party for the Animals.

 In November 2025, the three-man parliamentary group split.
 Niko Koffeman had resigned from the party, but wanted to remain in the parliamentary group.
-After Peter Nicolaï refused to expell Koffeman from the parliamentary group, he was expelled from the party.
+After Peter Nicolaï refused to expel Koffeman from the parliamentary group, he was expelled from the party.
 Ingrid Visseren-Hamakers subsequently left the parliamentary group and continued under the name Fractie-Visseren-Hamakers, while Koffeman and Nicolaï were allowed to continue as the parliamentary group 'Party for the Animals'.